 Sales and Marketing

 Blue Coat markets its products to customers worldwide, selling primarily through distributors, systems integrators, managed service providers, and resellers.
-The company depends on these channel partners for nearly all of its revenues.
-Its three largest distributors -- ComputerLinks, Westcon Group, and Arrow's Enterprise Computing Solutions business -- collectively accounted for 55% of sales in 2012.
-Blue Coat markets to enterprise customers in the health care, finance, education, and other sectors, as well as to service providers and government entities.
-Dubai Investments, Nagasaki Bank, Tenneco, Texas Childrens Hospital, and BT Group are among its end-user customers.
+It counts some 15,000 customers that come from the health care, finance, education, and other industries, as well as service providers and government entities.
+Among its customers are

 The company is targeting Web security, WAN optimization, and cloud-based security services for growth.
-During 2012 Blue Coat plans to invest in additional data centers and equipment to support its cloud computing initiatives.
+Blue Coat plans to invest in additional data centers and equipment to support its cloud computing initiatives.
 It is also further developing its Web security and WAN optimization appliances with cloud connectors that can be integrated with the Blue Coat Cloud Service.
 In 2014 the company partnered with

 Mergers and Acquisitions